TarsCloud/TarsFoundation/Community/Project Governance Model.md

 + A clear versioning scheme.

 ### Incubation Stage

 In addition to fulfilling the Sandbox requirements, the project must meet at least the first point of each category in the project criteria to be accepted at the incubation level.

 ### Graduation Stage

 In addition to fulfilling the Sandbox requirements, the project must meet all the requirements in the project criteria in order to become a graduated project.

+### Archived Stage

+Project in any state can be Archived through a Termination Review.

 ## Project Donation Process
 - Submit project proposal through a [ form](https://docs.google.com/forms/u/2/d/1jM_nJcHg08gG3R7tboA-gSSOHlaHgvg3OHt6aBqgfXI/edit).
 - TOC reviews the proposal during a regular meeting and schedules a time for presentation in the next meeting.